 International Foundation for Optic Nerve Disease (IFOND)

 The International Foundation for Optic Nerve Disease (IFOND) is a website dedicated to the promotion of research into the causes, prevention, and treatment of optic nerve disease and to the dissemination of information about optic nerve disease.

 The Lions Club is the world's largest service club organization.
 Their mission is to empower volunteers to serve their communities, meet humanitarian needs, encourage peace and promote international understanding through Lions clubs.
 For nearly 100 years, their members have worked on projects designed to prevent blindness, restore eyesight and improve eye health and eye care for hundreds of millions of people worldwide.

 The Low Vision Gateway provides points to access information regarding low vision and blindness.
-The site offers information on low vision aides, professional and parent organizations and many other vision specific issues for both children and adults.
+The site offers information on low vision devices, professional and parent organizations and many other vision-specific issues for both children and adults.

 The Macular Degeneration Foundation is dedicated to those who have and will develop macular degeneration.
-Offers the latest information, news, hope and encouragement.
-Includes links to resources such as Low Vision Centers, Therapists, Physicians and Support Group.
+It offers the latest information, news, hope, and encouragement.
+Includes links to resources such as Low Vision Centers, Therapists, Physicians, and Support Group.

 The National Organization for Rare Disorders (NORD) is a nonprofit organization representing all Americans affected by rare diseases.
 It provides information for patients and families (assistance programs, information center, online communities, NORD meetings, clinical trials, patient organizations), for medical professions (research grants and resources), for industry, and rare disease information.